sylvanc/pony-lecture/slides.md

 ----

-Actors as object: JavaScript
+Actors as objects: JavaScript

 * Seriously!
-A JavaScript program responds to events (behaviour) in sequence.
+A JavaScript program reacts to events (behaviours) in sequence.
 * Typically, there is only one actor, but with WebWorkers, you can have more!
 * Messages are copied, so there are no data races.
 * Actors are not garbage collected, and can terminate, so actor references can be invalid.